cockroachdb/docs/v2.1/admin-ui-statements-page.md

 ### Parameters

-The **Statements** page displays the time, count, and mean rows and latency for each statement fingerprint.
-By default, the statement fingerprints are sorted by time; however, you can sort the table by count, mean rows, and mean latency.
+The **Statements** page displays the time, execution count, number of retries, number of affected rows, and latency for each statement fingerprint.
+By default, the statement fingerprints are sorted by time; however, you can sort the table by execution count, retries, rows affected, and latency.

 The following details are provided for each statement fingerprint: